ErinaTheDummy/SwordToShield/ItemCompendium.md

 #### Net:
 Creatures large or smaller are restrained when hit by a net until freed.
 Breaking out requires a DC 11 strength check.
-Dealing 5 slashing damage to the net (AC 10) destroyes the net, ending the restrained effect.
+Dealing 5 slashing damage to the net (AC 10) destroys the net, ending the restrained effect.
 When you use an action, bonus action, or reaction to attack with a net, you can make only one attack regardless of how many attacks you otherwise have.